couds/node-app-generator/Readme.md

 There are some placeholders that will be string replaced when a user create a template, for example `project__name__` will be replaced for the actual project name.

-Probably there will be more placeholders in the future, but should prbably follow the same convention
+Probably there will be more placeholders in the future, but should probably follow the same convention

 - All lowercase
 - Snake_case with double underscore